 This week’s episode is titled, “Patrick”

 Last week’s episode was a brief review of Christianity’s arrival in Britain.
-We saw how the Anglo-Saxons pressed in from the eastern coast where they’d been confined by what remained of the Roman army.
-But when the Roman’s pulled out in 410, the Saxons quickly moved in to take their place, confining The Romano-British Christians to the western piece of the Island.
+We saw how the Anglo-Saxons pressed in from the east coast where they’d been confined by what remained of the Roman army.
+But when the Roman’s pulled out in 410, the Saxons quickly moved in to take their place, confining the Romano-British Christians to the western region of the Island.
 It was from that shrinking enclave of faith that a spark of faith leapt the Irish Sea to land in the dry tinder of Celtic Ireland.
 That spark’s name was Patrick.

 While there’s much legend surrounding Patrick’s life, there’s scant hard historical evidence for the details of his story.
-We have little idea when or where he was born, where he lived & worked, when & where he died, or other important specifics.
-What we do have are incidental clues & his own records, vague as they are in the aforementioned details.
+We have little idea when or where he was born, where he lived & worked, when & where he died, & other important specifics.
+What we do have are incidental clues & his own records, vague as they are.

 The record of Christianity in Ireland prior to Patrick is sketchy.
 A bishop named Palladius was appointed by Pope Celestine to the island, but he didn’t stay long.
 He left the same year Patrick arrived.

 Patrick recounts little of his 6 yrs as a slave except to say he was a shepherd or swine-herd who spent long periods tending his charges.
 Being a slave, he endured long periods of hunger, thirst & isolation.
 This trial moved him to seek God in earnest.
-The faith of his parents became his own in a powerful way.
+The faith of his parents became his own.

-Years later in writing what is known as his Confessio, Patrick said he believed his slavery was punishment for spiritual apathy.
+Years later, in writing what is known as his Confessio, Patrick said he believed his slavery was discipline for spiritual apathy.
 Not only did he attribute his own slavery as the chastening of the Lord, he said thousands of fellow Britons also suffered for the same reason.
-He came to see the punishment as God’s grace because it led him to God.
+He came to see the discipline as God’s grace because it led him to God.
 He wrote –

 At 22, Patrick said he heard a supernatural Voice calling him to fast in preparation for returning home.
 Not long after, the Voice spoke again: ‘Behold!
 Your ship is prepared.’
 The problem was, Patrick was 200 miles from the sea.
 Confident he followed the direction of God, he struck out for the coast.
-When he arrived & informed the captain he was supposed to board, the captain recognized him as a runaway slave & refused.
-Patrick realized now his situation was precarious & looked for a place to hide.
-Seeing a nearby hut he began to make his way there when one of the crew shouted at him to hurry up & board.
-It seems the crew was short-handed & thought to use Patrick as an extra hand, paying for his fare by the hard work of a lowly deck-hand.
+When he arrived & informed the captain he was supposed to board, the captain recognized him as a runaway slave and refused.
+Patrick realized now his situation was precarious and looked for a place to hide.
+Seeing a nearby hut he began to make his way there when one of the crew shouted at him to hurry up and board.
+It seems the crew was short-handed & thought to use Patrick as extra a novice seaman, paying for his fare by the hard work of a lowly deck-hand.

-The ship set sail & 3 days later landed à Where?
-Well, that’s a bit of a mystery as Patrick is vague at this point.
+The ship set sail & 3 days later landed.
+Where is a bit of a mystery as Patrick is vague at this point.
 The best guess was northern Gaul.
 He says once they landed the crew wandered in a kind of wilderness for nearly a month.
-We do know that between 407 & 410, the Goths & Vandals were running amok across this region.
+We do know that between 407 & 410, the Goths & Vandals ran amok across this region.
 Things grew desperate and the captain began to berate Patrick, mocking his trust in an all-powerful, all-loving God.
-Where was all that power & love now that they were in danger of starving to death?
-Patrick wasn’t intimidated by this challenge.
-As we’ll see later in his life, this kind of opportunity called forth from him a determined faith.
+Where was all that power and love now that they were in danger of starving to death?
+Patrick wasn’t intimidated by the challenge.
+As we’ll see, this kind of opportunity called forth from Patrick an even more determined faith.
 He told the captain, “Nothing is impossible for God.
-Turn to him and he will send us food for our journey.”
+Turn to Him and He will send us food for our journey.”
 In desperation the crew obeyed.
 And as they prayed, a herd of pigs suddenly appeared.
 The sailors feasted & thanked Patrick, but they balked at embracing his faith in God.

 There’s a break in Patrick’s account at this point so we’re not sure what happened next.
-A couple years pass & he’s back home in Britain with his family.
-They pleaded with him to stay but he’d learned enough of the will of God to know not to make such a promise.
-And indeed, a short time later he heard the call back to Ireland.
-He says he had a visionary dream in which an Irishman invited him back to Ireland.
+A couple years pass and he’s back home in Britain with his family.
+They pleaded with him to stay but he’d learned enough of the will of God to know not to make such promises.
+A short time later he heard the call back to Ireland.
+He says he had a visionary dream in which an Irishman invited him back to the land of his slavery.
 Patrick writes in the Confesso –

 His name was Victoricius, and he carried countless letters, one of which he handed over to me.
 I read aloud where it began: ‘The Voice of the Irish’.
 And as I began to read these words, I seemed to hear the voice of the same men who lived beside the forest of Foclut, which lies near the Western sea where the sun sets.
 They seemed to shout aloud to me as with one and the same voice: ‘Holy boy, we beg you, come back and walk once more among us.’
 I was utterly pierced to my heart’s core so that I could read no more.